 MARVEL Junior Seminar Organizing Committee — Ariadni Boziki, Francesco Ambrosio, Fernando Gargiulo, Sandip De, Gloria Capano, Michele Pizzochero, Quang Van Nguyen, Kun-Han Lin and Nathalie Jongen

-Abstract — Redox levels in aqueous systems - Francesco Ambrosio
+Abstract — Redox levels in aqueous solution: theory and applications - Francesco Ambrosio

 Abstract — High-throughput search for novel Li-ion solid-state conductors - Leonid Kahle